-These surveys (which also included school children) were organized because an increasing number of tuberculosis cases have been reported chairman of the Registration Committee, a complete houseto-house canvass of the town was carried out to sign up residents for the tests.
+Due to the outstanding efforts of Mrs. Lillian McKeag, chairman of the Registration Committee, a complete houseto-house canvass of the town was carried out to sign up residents for the tests.
 Assisting with the canvass were some 155 registrars from 36 church and service groups.